Cajun Fried Turkey Recipe (Crispy, Juicy & Honey-Glazed)

 • For the Herb Gravy Optional but 🔥

-• 4 Tbsp flour MIH Seasoned Flour or to taste
+• 4 tablespoon flour MIH Seasoned Flour or to taste

 • 2 cups chicken stock drippings or leftover injection mix

-• ½ tsp each minced thyme rosemary, sage
+• ½ teaspoon each minced thyme rosemary, sage

 • Salt & pepper to taste